 Note above how the spaces and comma within the format string are retained.

-Important note - the examples here are for US & UK system settings so as to illustrate day/month and month days variations.
-The exact format you see on your system from the same format string may differ depending on your computer OS' local system settings (OS X, see System Preferences - Languages & Text -Formats; in OS 10.5.x and earlier use System Preferences - International - formats).
+Important note: the examples here are for US & UK system settings so as to illustrate day/month and month days variations.
+The exact format you see on your system from the same format string may differ depending on your computer OS' local system settings (macOS, see System Preferences, Languages & Text, Formats).
 For reference, this TBX was authored on a system using UK settings, so generally you will see example dates use day/month order.

 Time offset calculation: the time offset is always applied for the current time in the current locale.